 Certain circumstances and factors determine whether a worker is entitled to having a settled claim reopened.
 The first important question is how the claim was settled – was it through “Compromise and Release” or “Stipulation and Award”?

-Compromise and Release is such a type of settlement that is final and resolves the worker’s case completely: in the past, present and future.
+Compromise and Release is a type of settlement that is final and resolves the worker’s case completely: in the past, present and future.
 Unless the settlement was reached by means of fraud, Compromise and Release makes it impossible for the injured worker to reopen the case.

 - when new evidence has been discovered proving the settlement isn’t equitable and reopening the case would rectify an error of fact